Jagreath/dev-exercise-mtg-deck-editor/README.md

 # dev-exercise-mtg-deck-editor
-A simple deck editor for MTG to explore using Flask and Python
+A simple deck editor for MTG to explore using Flask and Python.